 There are different approaches to organising and it can be challenging for new organisers to know where to start.
 Those who have been intuitively organising for years can miss valuable frameworks and theoretical foundations.
 This course welcomes organisers at different points in their journey to reflect, learn and prepare for future action together.

-- Collaborative online space for small group projects, resource sharing and troubleshooting
+- Collaborative online space for resource sharing and troubleshooting

 - Comprehensive collection of readings and practical resources